Stan Grant (journalist)

-Stan Grant (born 30 September 1963) is an Australian and a Wiradjuri, Kamilaroi and Dharawal man who had been a journalist, writer, radio and television presenter and theologian.
+Stan Grant (born 30 September 1963) is an Australian as well as a Wiradjuri, Kamilaroi and Dharawal man who had been a journalist, writer, radio and television presenter and theologian.
 He has written and spoken on Indigenous issues and his Aboriginal identity.

 Early life and education

 Grant was born on 30 September 1963 in Griffith, New South Wales, the son of Stan Grant Sr, an elder of the Wiradjuri people and Elizabeth Grant, born near Coonabarabran, the daughter of a white woman and a Kamilaroi Aboriginal man.
 The Wiradjuri are an Aboriginal Australian people from the south-west inland region of New South Wales.
 He spent much of his childhood in inner Victoria, where the Wiradjuri people also have roots.

-Grant spent his high school years in Canberra at Ginninderra High.

 Career

 Journalism

 Grant has more than 30 years of experience working in broadcast radio and television news and current affairs.
 He spent several years as a news presenter on the Australian Macquarie Radio Network, Seven, SBS, along with a long-term stint at CNN International as a Senior International Correspondent in Abu Dhabi, Hong Kong and Beijing, before starting with the Australian Broadcasting Corporation (ABC).